ydunets/react-native-demo-app/technical/en/technology-stack-description.md

 Keycloak supports multiple isolated realms for different environments:

-- **fusion-test** — for development, with test users and loose policies
+- **expo-app-realm** — for development, with test users and loose policies
 - **fusion-staging** — for pre-production, similar to production
 - **fusion-prod** — for production, with strict security requirements